-Figure 25: Illustration of a fast, OpenGL clipping-based collision detection method in virtual liver surgery using a standard PC. (a) Collision detected (the dark patch) at a given time step when the tool is static. (b) Dynamic collision detection by sweeping the viewing volume over subsequent time steps as the tool probes the organ. (c) Dynamic simulation with input from the collision response driving a physically-based model. (d) Final textured image.
+Figure 23: Illustration of a fast, OpenGL clipping-based collision detection method in virtual liver surgery using a standard PC. (a) Collision detected (the dark patch) at a given time step when the tool is static. (b) Dynamic collision detection by sweeping the viewing volume over subsequent time steps as the tool probes the organ. (c) Dynamic simulation with input from the collision response driving a physically-based model.